-Australian citizens must fill out an application for an ETA online.
+Australian citizens must fill out an eTA application online.
 The application will ask individual travelers that they provide information such as their full name, their date of birth, and their current address.

 Acceptable reasons for traveling to Sri Lanka under any of the three ETAs are leisure, tourism, transit, and business.
 Should Australian passport holders wish to visit Sri Lanka for humanitarian or religious purposes, it is necessary for them to visit their local embassy or consulate to apply for a specific visa in person.

 Once the ETA has been granted, a hard copy should be printed out and carried in your passport.
 Sri Lankan border officials will ask that you also provide proof of financial autonomy as well as proof of onward travel before the expiration of your ETA.

 For all up to date news on the Sri Lanka ETA check out this page.